 So while their efforts might have paid off, to answer the earlier question of whether it was worth it: frequently it is not.

-See also The Bad Guy Wins, for where the villain doesn't suffer from this.
+See also The Bad Guy Wins, for where the villain doesn't suffer from this (though he or she may still incur some cost).
 This sort of plot may be found in a villain's Start of Darkness, back when the villain was either a hero or a much lesser villain, and first turned to true villainy, bringing victory... but at a cost.
 On the other hand, really top notch villains may win without sacrificing everything, only to find that Victory Is Boring.
 A Meaningless Villain Victory is when the villain wins but a sudden unforeseen event renders their victory hollow and their efforts for naught.
-Being Evil Sucks also counts if the villain in question have a Heel Realization about the choices he made.
+Being Evil Sucks also counts if the villain in question has a Heel Realization about the choices he made.

-Needless to say, this is an Ending Trope, so beware the spoilers!
+This is an Ending Trope, so beware of unmarked spoilers!

-In the Emperor Doom Graphic Novel, Dr. Doom succeeds in conquering the world by brainwashing everyone.
-By and large he's a fairly benevolent monarch and does much to solve many of the world's problems.
+- In Emperor Doom, Doom succeeds in conquering the world by brainwashing everyone.
+By and large, he's a fairly benevolent monarch and does much to solve many of the world's problems.
 Unfortunately, he's so bored out of his mind that when the one unaffected hero manages to break the spell on a few others, he lets the rebellion win.
 He'd rather be a conqueror than a Desk Jockey.

 "It was the right thing to do!
 And I was willing to get in bed with people we despised to get this done.
 And I knew the world favors the underdog and I would be the bad guy."